jupyterhub/team-compass/docs/team/member-guide.md

 2. The [Discourse forum](http://discourse.jupyter.org/) for general discussions, support questions, or just as a place where we can inspire each other.

-To support our effors in organizing the communication channels and make the transition easier for both developers and users, we have plugged into the repositories of the JupyterHub organization a [support bot](https://github.com/jupyterhub/.github/blob/master/.github/support.yml).
+To support our efforts in organizing the communication channels and make the transition easier for both developers and users, we have plugged into the repositories of the JupyterHub organization a [support bot](https://github.com/jupyterhub/.github/blob/master/.github/support.yml).
 The bot will post a short and sweet message to inform the contributor about our communication policy